Go Back Email Link

 • Add the garlic, turmeric powder, curry powder, ground cinnamon, ground ginger and allspice to the onions.

 Fry the spices with the onions for 2 minutes so their flavours can develop.
-Keep stirring the mixture throughout to prevent burning.
+Keep stirring so the spices smell warm and aromatic, but don’t catch on the bottom of the pan.

 1 teaspoon garlic, minced, ½ teaspoon turmeric, 1 tablespoon mild curry powder, ¼ teaspoon ground cinnamon, ¼ teaspoon ground ginger, ¼ teaspoon allspice

-• Add the beef stock along with the coconut milk to the spicy onion mixture.
-Stir together and cook for 3-4 minutes.
+• Add the beef stock and coconut milk to the spicy onion mixture.
+Give it a good stir and cook for 3-4 minutes.

 125 milliliter full-fat coconut milk

-• Add the mince.
-Break it up with a fork and fry it with the onion mixture until the mince browns, stirring throughout.
+• Add the minced meat.
+Break it up with a fork or wooden spoon and fry it with the onion mixture until the mince browns and no pink remains.
 This should take about 6 minutes.

 500 grams beef mince